 For example, if you had worked with a bad boss before, you do not need to spell it out during the interview.
 Do not bad mouth your ex-workers too.
 Doing so, only proves that you are not a team player.

-Follow these tips and watch yourself land your dream job.
+Follow these tips to develop interview skills and watch yourself land your dream job.

 Most importantly, give your best in the interview.